larsoliverdam/nmit/_pages/PRJ70x.md

 <small>September 24 2020</small>

 Next compulsory seminar session is happening - Thursday, September 24, 1-3 pm, Room A215.
-The purpose of this session is to prepare you for your report writing.
+The purpose of this session is to prepare you for report writing.
 There will be a combination of information from me, examples from previous students and a few exercises.
 See you on Thursday :)